MJKWoolnough/byteio/README.md

 ```go
 func (e *BigEndianReader) ReadString8() (string, int, error)
 ```
-ReadString8 Reads the length of the string, using ReadUint8 and then reads the bytes of the string
+ReadString8 Reads the length of the string, using ReadUint8 and then Reads the bytes of the string

 #### func (*BigEndianReader) ReadStringX